Brendan-P-Moore/BindingAffinity/README.md

-# Drug-Protein-pKd-Predictor
+# BindingAffinity
-Predicts the dissociation coefficients between drug-protein (target) pairs using molecular fingerprints and physicochemical protein properties.
-The molecular fingerprints used are the morgan 300 countvector fingerprint, and 300 topological torsion countvector fingerprint.
+BindingAffinity utilizes proteochemometric (PCM) modeling to predict the binding affinity for drug-protein pairs.
+In this context, the binding affinity is the -log(Kd) (pKd), where Kd is the dissociation constant for a drug-protein pair.
+The model was trained using molecular fingerprints combined with physicochemical protein descriptors, and was tuned and tested on chemically dissimilar datasets (1).
+The task of predicting chemically dissimilar drug-protein pairs is much more challenging and realistic, as it requires the model to generalize to novel chemical space where new drug-protein interactions can be discovered (1).
+This predictor improves on the baseline put forward by Guvenilir and Doğan.
+Details can be found in the description section.

 # Dependencies